 English Goldstiffs make great family pets, and absolutely love kids as long as they’ve been properly socialized.
 They can be slightly more protective of their home and aloof with strangers when compared to their Golden Retriever parent.

-Breeds: Golden Retriever & Australian Shepherd
+Breeds: Golden Retriever and Australian Shepherd

 The Golden Aussie crosses the Golden Retriever and the Australian Shepherd.
 Golden Aussies have medium length coats, and can take slightly more after either parent.
 Typically a Golden Aussie will fall more towards the tan, or golden side of the spectrum for their coat color.
 Golden Aussies do shed, so be prepared to groom them weekly in order to keep pet hair to a minimum.